Strimmers Ultimate Buyers Guide

 What is the difference between a grass trimmer and a strimmer?

 The difference between the two here, is absolutely nothing.
-Strimmer is simply a shortened way to say ‘grass trimmer’ it's a word typically used in the UK.
+Strimmer is simply a shortened way to say string trimmer.
+It is a word typically used in the UK.
 Regardless of the names, the machine is still predominately the same.
 They all use a version of a nylon line to trim patches of grass or neaten the edges of lawns and borders.

 What is the difference between a trimmer and a brush cutter?